santina/team_Undecided/progress_report.md

 There are a number of approaches to doing this.

 We can conduct differential expression analysis to find the genes that are differentially expressed between controls and asthmatics.
 This list of genes would likely contain genes that play important roles in the disease mechanism.
-However, our preliminary investigaton using limma suggest that very few genes are differentially expressed; at a significant value of p-value = 0.05, only 6 genes were found.
-This may not give us enough power to detect differences.
+However, our preliminary investigaton using limma suggest that very few genes are differentially expressed; at a significant value of fdr = 0.05, only 6 genes were found.
+This may not give us enough power to detect differences. - [Aim 3 - Preliminary differential expression and differential network analysis](https://github.com/STAT540-UBC/team_Undecided/blob/master/Eric_Scripts/preliminary_dna_analysis.md)

 A more promising approach is to look at genes that are associated with relevant biological pathways.
 These pathways may be identified by quickly checking the Gene Ontology for the differentially expressed genes.
 More literature review will help us validate the role of these pathways in asthma.
 Once identified, we will focus on these genes in our subsequent analyses.